StopTheJetNoise.com is the home for news, links and information for HB residents fed up with the increased jet noise.

 When you hear planes screaming overhead and flying way too low it's time to report them!
 With Flight Tracker (see below on this page) you can use the playback feature to see the height and the flight info of offending airplanes that SCREAM and WHINE over our rooftops here in HB.

 StopTheJetNoise.com needs two things from you.
 First, please sign our online petition (see the link above).
-Second, please let us keep you updated on our progress by signing up for our news and information emails (see below).
+Second, please let us keep you updated on our progress by signing up for our email alerts (see below).
 We THANK YOU for your support as we work hard on your behalf to Stop The Jet Noise in HB!

-Please sign up for our newsletter so we can keep you updated as we work to Stop The Jet Noise in Huntington Beach, CA!
+Please sign up for our email alerts so we can keep you updated as we work to Stop The Jet Noise in Huntington Beach, CA!

 IT'S NOT YOUR IMAGINATION!